Advisory Board

 The Fur-Bearer’s Advisory Board helps to provide scientific advice and guidance regarding our many projects and campaigns.
 We would like to recognize and thank the following individuals for contributing their expertise on an ongoing basis to help further the protection of fur-bearing animals:

 A lifelong advocate for animals, Alison has been involved within the animal welfare sector for most of their career.
-Currently the Indigenous Relations Manager with the Jane Goodall Institute of Canada, Alison has a passion for a two-eyed seeing approach to policy development, and promotion of OneHealth ideology in all of their work.
-Currently completing a Certificate of Planning for Indigenous Protected and Conserved Areas (IPCAs), Alison seeks to uphold the principles of Ethical Space for the betterment of all their relations.
+Currently the Indigenous Relations Manager with the Jane Goodall Institute of Canada, Alison is a certified Indigenous Protected and Conserved Area (IPCA) planner, and is passionate about uplifting Indigenous-led land care practices and promoting Ethical Space and Etuaptmumk (two-eyed seeing) in all of their work.

 University of British Columbia, BSc in Applied Animal Biology, 2016